mohammedpythons/DevConnector/README.md

-# DevConnector is a social media platform for developers where you can share post or get help from other developers
+# DevConnector is a social media platform for developers where you can share, post or get help from other developers

 https://intense-lowlands-84153.herokuapp.com/